B. J. Daniels (American football): High school coaching

 Daniels was hired as the quarterbacks coach at Leon High School in 2018.
 He was named the head coach at his alma mater Lincoln High School in Tallahassee in 2020.

 South Florida

 Daniels was hired as an offensive analyst at his alma mater South Florida in 2021.
+In 2022, he became the assistant director of Donor Community and Alumni Engagement at the University of South Florida.